Alba The Albino Orangutan Is Now Free, Living In The Trees Again

 In June, officials had considered releasing Alba onto a forested island surrounded by man-made canals.
 But that plan was shelved in favor of returning her to an area that's more similar to her natural habitat.

 The orangutans' release was applauded by Gov. Sugianto Sabran of the Central Kalimantan province, where Alba has spent most of her life.
-The special orangutan is now an icon of his province, he said.
+He said the special orangutan is now an icon of his province.

 Both the Bornean orangutan and the Sumatran orangutan are deemed "critically endangered" by the International Union for Conservation of Nature.

-The BOS Foundation says it has released 114 orangutans into the wild at the same national forest where Alba and Kika now live.
+The BOS Foundation says it has released 114 orangutans into the wild in the same national forest where Alba and Kika now live.